Muennighoff/vilio/README.md

 ## Updates

+### 06/2021 - Hateful Memes CSV Files

+- The CSV files that were used for the scores in the <a href="https://arxiv.org/abs/2012.07788">vilio paper</a> are now available <a href="https://www.kaggle.com/muennighoff/vilioresults">here</a>

 ### 06/2021 - Inference on any meme

 - Thanks to the initiative by <a href="https://github.com/katrinc">katrinc</a>, here are two notebooks for using Vilio to perform pure inference on any meme you want :)